wildfly-extras/wildfly-camel-book/features/context-definitions.md

 ## Camel Context Definitions

-Camel Contexts can be configured in standalone-camel.xml as part of the subsystem definition like this
+Camel Contexts can be configured in standalone-camel.xml and domain.xml as part of the subsystem definition like this

 ```xml
 <subsystem xmlns="urn:jboss:domain:camel:1.0">